taming-the-state-in-react/taming-the-state-in-react/manuscript/02-react/04-local-state-react.md

 });
 ~~~~~~~~

 It only updates the `authors` without touching the `articles`.
 That's a shallow merge.
-It simplifies the local state management by not keeping an eye every time on all properties in the local state.
+It simplifies the local state management by not always keeping an eye on all properties in the local state.

 ### Stateful and Stateless Components

 Local state can only be used in React ES6 class components.
 The component becomes a **stateful component** when state is used.
-Otherwise it can be called **stateless component** even though it is still a React ES6 class component.
+Otherwise, it can be called **stateless component** even though it is still a React ES6 class component.

-On the other hand, **functional stateless components** have no state, because, like the name implies, they are only functions and thus are stateless.
-In a statless component state can only be passed as props from a parent component.
+On the other hand, **functional stateless components** have no state, because, as the name implies, they are only functions and thus, they are stateless.
+In a stateless component state can only be passed as props from a parent component.
 In addition, callback functions could be passed down to alter the state in the parent component.
 A functional stateless component for the Counter example could look like the following:

 {title="Code Playground",lang="javascript"}
 ~~~~~~~~